 Withdrawal from an addiction – any addiction – creates an undeniable feeling of being stuck between a rock and a hard place.
 It can be frightening and physically distressing.
 It can include hot and cold sweats, headaches, intense anxiety, insomnia, trouble keeping down food and aches throughout your body.
 Concentrating and thinking clearly can be disrupted.
 Emotions can swing around from depression to paranoia and right back to depression again.
 In early withdrawal, the quickest path to comfort is a return to the addictive substance and continuing on your path of self-destructive behaviors.
-However, the medical community has modern interventions that can help those in recovery make those early, tough days of the recovery process as pleasant as possible.
+However, the medical community provides Suboxone detox and withdrawal programs that can help those in recovery make those early, tough days of the recovery process as pleasant as possible.

 Suboxone in Detox – Sick in Body, Mind, and Emotions

 Here’s an encouraging tidbit: One of the guarantees of recovering from an addiction is the turnaround in your emotional state.
 Recovery seems frightening and impossible before you begin.
 But in the weeks, months and years ahead, being clean and sober will be a source of pride and accomplishment.
 That’s one of the handy things about emotions: They can change.

 In the throes of withdrawal, however, any of those reflective emotions might seem far away.
 Luckily, modern science offers numerous ways of detox that will make the process far less intimidating.